What are corporate cards, and does your business need them?

 When you’re in the early stages of your business, or if you’re a relatively small operation, using your own cash or credit card can be enough for you to rely on.
 If you’re diligent you can stay on top of your invoices, keep your receipts, make your payments on time, and track your spending accurately.

 But as your business grows, so too do your payment needs.
 The volume of payments you’re making will increase.
 There are more requirements, and more levels of financial reporting required, and you can easily lose oversight of your spending.

 While you may have the necessary financial roles in place to manage your funds, it’s inevitable that it starts to become a much more complex process.

 This is where a corporate card can become a viable option for your business.

-A corporate card is a payment card, typically a credit card, that’s issued to employees of a business to use in their day-to-day role for work-related expenses.
-They provide an avenue for employees to make purchases and spend money on behalf of the company without having to use their own funds and get reimbursed later.
+A corporate card is typically a credit card that’s issued to employees for their day-to-day work-related expenses.
+They provide employees with the ability to make purchases on behalf of the company without having to use their own funds and claiming reimbursement after.

 Corporate cards provide businesses with a way to monitor their spending more efficiently.
-They can be controlled to the degree that when set up properly, they’re only available to be used for certain types of purchases.
-For example, travel expenses, or spending related to hosting an event.
+They can be controlled to the degree that when set up properly, they’re only available to be used for certain types of purchases such as travel expenses, or spending related to hosting an event.